 Instructions

-- Next make your batter.
-Melt chocolate and coconut oil (or butter) together over low heat in a medium saucepan until completely smooth.
+- Whisk Eggs.
 While the chocolate is melting, whisk eggs together in a bowl until they are slightly lighter in color.
-(When you lift your whisk up, the eggs should fall in a thin stream instead of in clumps–this is called the “ribbon test”)
+(When you lift your whisk up, the eggs should fall in a thin stream instead of in clumps–this is called the "ribbon test")

-- When the chocolate is melted, remove from heat.
-Stir in syrup, then slowly whisk in the eggs.
-Stir in vanilla and salt.
+- Combine.
+When the chocolate is melted, remove from heat.
+Stir in maple syrup to cool the chocolate mixture down slightly, then slowly whisk in the eggs.
+Stir in vanilla extract and salt.
 Sift in the cocoa powder (to avoid lumps) using a sifter or fine mesh sieve and stir to just combine.

-- Pour into your prepared pan, gently shake the pan back and forth a bit to settle the batter, and transfer to the oven.
+- Transfer The Batter.
+Pour cake batter into your prepared pan, gently shake the pan back and forth a bit to settle the batter, and transfer to the oven.

-- Place raspberries, honey, and lemon juice in a blender.
-Puree until smooth, adding a few tablespoons of water if needed.
+- Blend.
+Place raspberries, honey, and lemon juice in a blender.
+Puree until smooth, adding a few tablespoons of water, if needed.

 - Strain the mixture through a fine mesh strainer to remove the seeds and refrigerate until ready to serve!